-Job Applications: Job applications are not public records and need not be disclosed.
-City of Sioux City v.
-Greater Sioux City Press Club, 421 N.W.2d 895 (lowa 1988).
+Job Applications: If and what portion of job applications need to be disclosed is a difficult determination to make and you should involve your county attorney.
+In City of Sioux City v.
+Greater Sioux City Press Club, 421 N.W.2d 895 (lowa 1988) the Supreme Court ruled applications from outside the county need not be disclosed.
 But this may not apply to applications you get from people that already work for your county.
 The exception to the Public Records Law that the Supreme Court relied on is labeled "communications from persons outside of government," so we don't know for sure, but the same logic probably does not apply to in-house applications.
+More recently, the Iowa Public Information Board has provided some guidance on this issue and implied that portions of applications may be released and you may need to ask applicants outside of county government if they would like their application to be confidential.
+See lowa Public Information Board, Advisory Opinion 21AO:0004, https:// ipib.iowa.gov/advisory-opinions/21ao0004 (last accessed January 11, 2023).